-In the first case (case-1) which can be defined by Es=Ercondition (Fig.9a), load carrying features of repaired RC-columns are expected to be near a uniformly coupled state.
-The periphery of drill-holes might influence the vertical load distributions in RCcolumns due to its periphery traces.
-If the fillings of the holes are performed; a) by suitable moulding & pressurising filling equipment, b) avoiding any voids in the repaired holes and apertures at the periphery traces, c) filling the holes with the repairing mortars (materials) which are ready to provide similar uniaxial compressive strength and toughness characteristics, (stronger adhesion capacity is also required for good attachment of repairing mortars to the periphery of the drill-holes), after solidifications.
-Successful drillholes repairing works may provide repaired drill-holes (filled with solidified mortar concrete material) which mechanically behave similar (similar uniaxial compressive strength and toughness characteristics) to RC-column mass, (Case-1 in Fig.9b).
-However, there

-Figure 9. a) Stress projection lines expected during uniaxial loading conditions for the repaired RC-columns which could be analysed in different "case" conditions; (Es=Er, Es<Er, and Es>Er), b) Repairing material uniaxial compressive strength and toughness differences with respect to RC-columns' uniaxial compressive strength and toughness characteristics.
+In the first case (case-1) which can be defined by Es=Er condition (Fig.6a), load carrying features of repaired RC-columns are expected to be near a uniformly coupled state.
+The periphery of drill-holes might influence the vertical load distributions in RC-columns due to its periphery traces.
+If the fillings of the holes are performed adequately, these effects could be minimised.
+(Proper drill-hole repairing activities include the following issues; a) Suitable moulding & pressurising filling equipment, b) Avoiding any voids in the repaired holes' c) Avoiding any apertures at the hole peripheries; d) Filling the holes with the repairing mortars (materials) which are ready to provide similar uniaxial compressive strength and toughness characteristics to the RC-columns considered; e) Stronger adhesion capacity is also required for good attachment of repairing mortars to the hole peripheries).
+Successful drill-holes repairing works may provide repaired drill-holes (filled with solidified mortar concrete material) which mechanically behave similar (similar uniaxial compressive strength and toughness characteristics) to RC-column mass, (Case-1 in Fig.6b).
+However, there are some other possibilities which the repairing activities might end up.
+Dotted stress-strain curves (Fig.6b) for Case-1 are defining uniaxial compressive strength features of the repairing, filling, materials.
+They are similar uniaxial compressive strengths but they have different toughness characteristics.
+These differences are ready to supply diverse mechanical behaviours of repairing materials in the drill-hole to create further strength property analysed in different "case" conditions; (Es=Er, Es<Er, and Es>Er), b) Repairing material uniaxial compressive strength and toughness differences with respect to RC-columns' uniaxial compressive strength and toughness characteristics.
 Engineers must remember that all these mechanical characteristics are dynamic and they have been changed in time due to a variety of influences.

-are some other possibilities which the repairing activities might end up.
-Dotted stress-strain curves (Fig.9b) defining uniaxial compressive strength features of the repairing materials are similar uniaxial compressive strength but they have different toughness characteristics.
-These differences are ready to supply diverse mechanical behaviours of repairing materials in the hole to create further strength property changes of whole repaired RC-columns' load-bearing capacities.
-Engineers, who decided to have a drill-hole in the load-bearing RC-column for concrete quality checking for example, should then be very careful about this application.
-Since it is very difficult to obtain "theoretical Es=Er conditions" (Case-1 in Fig.9), therefore, engineers must avoid drilling load-bearing RCcolumns.
-Engineers should also be aware of the mechanical behaviour differentiations of concrete used in RC-columns of surface/underground structures which have mechanical characteristics differentiating dynamically in time.
+Figure 6. a) Stress projection lines expected during uniaxial loading conditions for the repaired RC-columns which could be changes of whole repaired RC-columns' load-bearing capacities.
+Engineers, who decided to have a drill-hole in the loadbearing RC-column for concrete quality checking for example, should then be very careful about this application.
+Since it is very difficult to obtain "theoretical Es=Er conditions" (Case-1 in Fig.6), therefore, engineers must avoid drilling load-bearing RC-columns.
+Engineers should also be aware of the mechanical behaviour RC-columns which differentiations of have mechanical characteristics differentiating dynamically in time.
 Thus, these features have deteriorated in time.
-Actual uniaxial compressive strength and toughness values of RC-columns at available surface and underground constructions could be different when the values are compared to the new similar constructions (built in exactly the same plans and constructions procedures).
+Actual uniaxial compressive strength and toughness values of RC-columns at available surface and underground constructions could be different when the values are compared to the new similar constructions (built in exactly the same engineered plans and construction procedures).
 Therefore, engineers must be careful about their reports implying they managed to provide Es=Er conditions in their RC-columns' drill-hole repair projects.
 Because supplying this "theoretical condition" is almost impossible.